FedericoPonzi/BillionTriplesDataset/report/report.md

 The original Homework statement can be found [here](http://twiki.di.uniroma1.it/pub/BDC/WebHome/BigData-hw1-aa2016-2017.pdf).

 We were asked to do an analysis on a large RDF graph, called the [Billion Triple Dataset](http://km.aifb.kit.edu/projects/btc-2010/).
-In order to carry out the analysis, we had to study some MapReduce algorithm and their implementation.
+In order to carry out the analysis, we had to study some MapReduce algorithms and their implementation.

-While some tasks were based on widely used M/R patterns, the design and analysis on dataset of this size can be
+[TOC]

 ## The development environemnt

 To develop this project, I've used IntellijIdea IDE, and Hadoop in local (standalone) mode as described [here](https://hadoop.apache.org/docs/stable/hadoop-project-dist/hadoop-common/SingleCluster.html#Standalone_Operation) with a Linux-based machine.
 I've made a run configuration for every problem that I had to solve, for faster debugging.

-With every run configuration, I've a couple of bash scripts in order to seamlessy run the various program:
+In order to work, Hadoop needs an clean output directory.
+For this reason, with every run configuration, I have a couple of bash scripts in order to seamlessy run the various program:

 ```bash
 mkdir /tmp/mapreduce-output/